unlock-protocol/unlock/unlock-protocol-com/blog/cohort-4-grantees.md

 Chisos Capital is utilizing Unlock to support their membership club and community of investors and entrepreneurs throughout their ecosystem.

-## Carlos Diaz-Padron- MetaDoor DAO App Integration
+## Carlos Diaz-Padron and Gail Wilson - Metaphor

 [https://twitter.com/the_carlosdp](https://twitter.com/the_carlosdp)

-Carlos is working on an integration for MetaDoor DAO with the intention of creating an easy method for joining a DAO.
+Carlos and Gail are working on an integration for Metaphor's DAO onboarding tool, with the intention of creating an easy method for joining a DAO.
 This will allow members to bypass expensive, and often prohibitive, token ownership that normally powers DAO participation.

 ## Fanny Lakoubay - BAD 2.0 (Blockchain Art Directory)